 In March 2020, the FASB issued ASUNo.
 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, and in January 2021, issued ASU No. 2021-01, Reference Rate Reform: Scope.
-These updates provide optional expedients and exceptions for applying US GAAP to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
-The optional guidance is provided to tease the potential burden of accounting for reference rate reform.
-The guidance is effective and can be adopted no later than December 31, 2022.
+These updates provide optional expedients and exceptions for applying

+US GAAP to contracts, hedging relationships and other transactions affected by reference rate reform if certain criteria are met.
+The optional guidance is provided to ease the potential burden of accounting for reference rate reform.
+The guidance is effective and could be adopted no later than December 31, 2022.
+In December 2022, the FASB issued ASU No. 2022-06, Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848, to extend the temporary accounting rules under Topic 848 from December 31, 2022 to December 31, 2024.
 The Company is currently evaluating the impact of adopting the new accounting guidance on the Company's consolidated financial statements.